 The view south from the summit of Tuzigoot National Monument

 Built by the Sinagua people beginning around 1000 CE, Tuzigoot grew to a total of about 110 rooms, many of those rooms being on the upper stories of the stacked-masonry structure.
 The Sinagua were experts at living in a dry area, growing plentiful crops and running a trading empire across thousands of square miles of what is now northern Arizona and southern Utah.
 It was around 1000 CE that Sunset Crater Volcano was spewing forth its lava and ash to the north.
 Many of the folks from that area probably came here to survive those natural fireworks.
-Life here must have been good to them because the pueblo was in use up until about 1400 CE, well into the time of the drought up north that forced many of the people out of the area and into the pueblos of the Rio Grande and what is now the Hopi Reservation.
+Life here must have been good to them because the pueblo was in use up until about 1400 CE, well into the time of the drought up north that forced many of the people out of the area and into the pueblos of the Rio Grande and the Little Colorado.

 This area is just south of the Mogollon Rim, warm in winter and hot in summer.
 At the northern edge of the Sonoran Desert, there are several perennial streams that flow south out of the Mogollon uplands to the Verde River, creating strips of riparian habitat in what would otherwise be a typical juniper-and-creosote bush landscape in central Arizona.
 So between the rolling hills and open areas of juniper, palo verde, ocotillo and ironwood are corridors of cottonwoods and sycamores shading willows, cattails and bulrushes.